SeaDve/Kooha/README.md

 </p>

 ## Description
-A simple screen recorder for GNOME built with GTK and PyGObject.
-Kooha allows you to record your screen and also audio from your microphone or desktop.
+Kooha is a simple screen recorder built with GTK.
+It allows you to record your screen and also audio from your microphone or desktop.

 ## Roadmap